impactoss/impactoss-admin-quick-start-guide/guide/users-admin.md

 #### 1. Invite a user

 Send the user an email and **share a link to the registration page**.
-Currently users cannot yet be invited through the application.
+Unfortunately users cannot currently yet be invited through the application.

 > Hint: if you do not want to keep re-loading the list of users and wait until the new user has signed up, ask the new user to let you know once they have registered